IAPark/video-gen/README.md

 # video-gen
-A simple crate to generate a video from raw frame buffers in rust
+A simple crate to generate a video from raw frame buffers in rust This is a fairly thin wrapper around ffmpeg_next but hopefully makes it easier to generate video from rust.

 # Example